 What Are the Penalties For Assault and Battery Against Protected Groups in Florida?

-Simple assault is typically a second degree misdemeanor.
-But if you are charged with simple assault against a protected group, your charge is classified as a first degree misdemeanor instead.
-A first degree misdemeanor is punishable by up to one year in jail in addition to $1,000 in fines.
+Simple assault is typically a second-degree misdemeanor.
+But if you are charged with simple assault against a protected group, your charge is classified as a first-degree misdemeanor instead.
+A first-degree misdemeanor is punishable by up to 1 year in jail and a fine of up to $1,000.

-Aggravated assault is typically a third degree felony, but it is increased to a second degree felony if it is committed against one of these protected groups.
-A second degree felony conviction can lead to a number of penalties, including up to $10,000 in fines and up to 15 years in prison.
+Aggravated assault is typically a third-degree felony, but it is increased to a second-degree felony if it is committed against one of these protected groups.
+A second-degree felony conviction can result in penalties including up to $10,000 in fines and up to 15 years in prison.

 If aggravated assault is committed against a law enforcement officer, the judge must impose a minimum sentence of 3 years in prison.

-Aggravated battery is typically a second degree felony, but it is increased to a first degree felony when it is committed against a protected group.
-A first degree felony conviction can lead to a maximum of $10,000 in fines in addition to up to 30 years in prison.
+Aggravated battery is typically a second-degree felony, but it is increased to a first-degree felony when it is committed against a protected group.
+A first-degree felony conviction can result in a maximum fine of $10,000, in addition to up to 30 years in prison.

 Similar to aggravated assault against a law enforcement officer, there is a minimum prison sentence for aggravated battery committed against a law enforcement officer.
 If you are convicted of this crime, you will face a minimum of 5 years in prison.

-There are also minimum prison sentences imposed on defendants who commit battery against a protected group while in the possession of a firearm, destructive device, semiautomatic firearm and its high capacity magazine, or machine gun.
+There are also minimum prison sentences imposed on defendants who commit battery against a protected group while in the possession of a firearm, destructive device, semiautomatic firearm and its high-capacity magazine, or machine gun.
 If you were in possession of a firearm or destructive device while committing battery against a protected group, you will face a minimum of 3 years in prison.
-But if you were in possession of a semiautomatic firearm and its high capacity magazine or machine gun while committing battery against a protected group, you will face a minimum of 8 years in prison.
+But if you were in possession of a semiautomatic firearm and its high-capacity magazine or machine gun while committing battery against a protected group, you would face a minimum of 8 years in prison.

 Fight Your Charges With the Help of An Experienced Criminal Defense Attorney